 VISITOR OPENING TIMES

-We welcome visitors to our Sanctuary every Sunday afternoon and on Bank Holiday Mondays.
+We welcome visitors to our Sanctuary every Sunday afternoon and on Bank Holiday Mondays from April until October.

 Sanctuary opening times are:

-From April to September we are open from 11am until 4pm.
-From October to December, the times change from 1pm until 4pm.
+From April to October we are open from 10am until 4pm.

 Visitors can enjoy reading case histories of some of our rescued horses and ponies in the Information Centre, as well as information sheets ranging from the dangers of poisonous plants to understanding laminitis.